 Today, log structures can range from simple gazebos and pavilions to grand modern homes.
 Vaulted ceilings, walls of solid windows, and stunning metal accents carry today’s designs well past the simple one-room structures of the past.
 Like any form of home-building, the number of rooms and floors, the arrangement of windows and doors, and positioning of all utilities is still totally up to you.
 You’ll also be happy to know that building a log home is one of the most sustainable methods available.
 Logs are carefully selected, and most companies support reforestation, planting more trees than they take.
 Building methods require less equipment, workers, and time, leaving less of an impact on the land.
 And any unused or left-over materials can be formed into mulch and other useful products.

 Log homes are no longer structures of the past.
 Whether you’re looking for a mountain getaway or a home style that will stick out in your suburban neighborhood, a log home could be the right choice for you.
-Call Precision Structural Engineering today to discuss your next building project!
+Call PSE Consulting Engineers, Inc. today to discuss your next building project!